OliviaFratangelo/wizarding-schools-network/README.md

 ### _student_

 - [ X ] Write a component to display a list of all students (at least their names)
-- [ ] Write a context to manage students in your application state
+- [ X ] Write a context to manage students in your application state
 - [ X ] Display the all-students component when the url matches `/students`

 ### _navbar_